 It is important that a complete record of minutes is maintained.
 An incoming PCC Secretary should check the dates of the earliest minutes taken over and then ask the Records Office for the latest dates of minutes which have been deposited there.
 Should there be a gap between the two, a search should be instituted in the parish for the missing ones.

 Records can be harmed by being stored in the wrong conditions.
 All records other than current minutes and accounting records in the custody of the PCC Secretary and PCC Treasurer should be kept in the church safe.
-Once records, ie parish registers, minute books, etc, no longer need to be consulted they should be deposited in the Records Office (see separate section).
+Once records, ie parish registers, minute books, etc, no longer need to be consulted, they should be deposited in the Records Office (see separate section).

 The County Archivist will always be pleased to answer queries relating to the storage and disposal of records (see page 15).